ucdart/ucdart.github.io/people/openings.md

 -->

 If you are a Master student looking for a project in our group, please make sure that you start the discussion with Dr. Liu in your first year here!

+### For Non-UCD PhD Students Seeking an Research Exchange Program

+Please contact Prof. Liu directly with your CV and a short email explaining your research background and interest.